-Should MX fail to respect any of the above-mentioned financial ratios for a period of more than three months, it shall promptly inform the AMF in writing of the reasons for the continued ratio deficiencies and the steps being taken to rectify the problem and re-establish its financial equilibrium.
+Should MX fail to meet any of the above-mentioned financial ratios for a period of more than three months, it shall promptly inform the AMF in writing of the reasons for the continued ratio deficiencies and the steps being taken to rectify the problem and re-establish its financial equilibrium.
 In these circumstances, MX will not, without the prior approval of the AMF, pay dividends (among other things) until the ratio deficiencies have been eliminated for at least six months.

 As a condition to obtaining the necessary approval for the combination with MX, on April 9, 2008, we provided the AMF with a written undertaking in support of the AMF recognition order for MX (the "TMX Group Undertaking") which provides for certain restrictions and undertakings.
-Please refer to "Description of Share Capital of TMX Group - Restrictions on Ownership of Our Voting Shares" and "Restrictions on Ownership of TSX Inc., TSX Venture Exchange Inc. and Montréal Exchange Inc." on pages 24 and 25 of this AIF for a description of the principal restrictions relating to share ownership of TMX Group and MX contained in the TMX Group Undertaking.
+Please refer to "Description of Share Capital of TMX Group - Restrictions on Ownership of Our Voting Shares" and "Restrictions on Ownership of TSX Inc., TSX Venture Exchange Inc. and Montréal Exchange Inc." on pages 21 and 22 of this AIF for a description of the principal restrictions relating to share ownership of TMX Group and MX contained in the TMX Group Undertaking.

-In addition to restrictions relating to share ownership, we agreed in the TMX Group Undertaking that 25 percent of TMX Group directors will be residents of Quebec.
+In addition to restrictions relating to share ownership, we agreed in the TMX Group Undertaking that 25% of TMX Group directors will be residents of Quebec.
 We also agreed in the TMX Group Undertaking that TMX Group shall cause the existing derivatives trading and related products operations of MX (as these operations existed on May 1, 2008) to remain in Montreal.

 MX is also subject to certain foreign regulatory requirements imposed by the regulators which have granted MX specific authorizations.
 In 2002, the CFTC granted no-action relief to MX, as an FBOT, permitting U.S. broker-dealers to have remote access to most of MX's futures products.
 According to the no-action relief, MX is required to report to the CFTC on a regular basis and disclose any material changes affecting its application.
-In the U.K., the FSA granted comfort to MX to allow remote access to its futures and options products to U.K. "authorized persons".
+In the U.K., the Financial Services Authority ("FSA") granted comfort to MX to allow remote access to its futures and options products to U.K. "authorized persons".
 MX is required to notify the FSA of material changes to its business that could affect its status in the U.K. In France, the Autorité des marchés financiers recognized MX as an exchange, thereby enabling it to give remote access to its futures and options markets to French broker-dealers.
 MX is required to notify France's Autorité des marchés financiers of any material changes affecting its recognition.

-The CFTC has published for comments proposed rules (the "Proposed Rules") which consist of a proposed registration requirement for FBOTs.
-The Proposed Rules would establish a registration requirement to replace the current no-action relief framework for FBOTs wishing to provide direct access from the U.S. to the FBOT's electronic trading platform.
-If the Proposed Rules were to be implemented as published, it would impose additional regulatory compliance obligations upon MX.
+The CFTC has recently implemented rules (the "FBOT Rules") which consist of a registration requirement for FBOTs.
+The FBOT Rules replace the current no-action relief framework for FBOTs wishing to provide direct access from the U.S. to the FBOT's electronic trading platform.
+MX is required to submit an FBOT application to the CFTC under the FBOT Rules by August of this year in order to maintain its FBOT status.

 The AMF recognizes and regulates CDCC as an SRO in Quebec (since 1987, when CDCC was known as Trans Canada Options Inc. and recognized by the Commission des valeurs mobilières du Québec, predecessor to the AMF).
-CDCC must provide the AMF, and the OSC through the AMF, with specified information on a regular basis in compliance with AMF requirements and pursuant to the terms and conditions of the OSC exemption order for MX, such as the rules that it files for review and approval with the AMF and financial information.
-CDCC is also subject to regulatory requirements of the U.S. SEC and various U.S. state regulators.
+In May 2011, CDCC submitted to the AMF an application for recognition as a clearing house under the Derivatives Act (Quebec).
+CDCC must provide the AMF and the OSC with specified information on a regular basis, such as the rules that it files for review and approval with the AMF and financial information.
+CDCC is also subject to regulatory requirements of the SEC and various U.S. state regulators.